Borderlines of Madness in 19th century fiction

-Look up Literature courses on our website at www.citylit.ac.uk/History, Culture and Writing/Literature.
+Look for other Literature/Literary History courses on our website at www.citylit.ac.uk under History, Culture and Writing/Literature.

 Sarah Wise is an award-winning writer and historian, with an MA in Victorian Studies from Birkbeck, University of London.
 She teaches social history and literature at the University of California’s London Outreach Center.
 Her interests are urban history, working-class history, medical history and nineteenth-century literature and reportage.
 Her most recent book, Inconvenient People: Lunacy, Liberty and the Mad-Doctors in Victorian England, was shortlisted for the Wellcome Book Prize.
 Her 2004 debut, The Italian Boy: Murder and Grave Robbery in 1830s London, was shortlisted for the 2005 Samuel Johnson Prize for Non-Fiction and won the Crime Writers’ Association Golden Dagger.
 Her follow-up The Blackest Streets: The Life and Death of a Victorian Slum (2008) was shortlisted for the Royal Society of Literature's Ondaatje Prize.
 Last year she was a contributor to the volume Charles Booth's London Poverty Maps, published by Thames & Hudson/London School of Economics.
 For reviews www.sarahwise.co.uk/reviews.html

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.